ikko/sym/README.md

+# Symbol: A Framework for Symbolic Data Manipulation

 **Symbol** is a Python framework for creating, manipulating, and analyzing complex, graph-based data structures.
 It provides a versatile `Symbol` object that serves as a node in a dynamic, directed acyclic graph (DAG).
 The framework is designed to be lean, modular, and extensible, making it suitable for a wide range of applications, from data science and AI to domain-specific modeling.